s-p-k/misc-mirror/README.md

 		-R    Remove the file after uploading.
 		-c    Source an alternative config file.

+	Using several keys in a row (like -sFR) is not supported.
+	There is no support for putting the image URL into the X clipboard.
+That's stupid.
+Just do `imgur | xclip`.
 	You can set some stuff in a config file.
 Look in the argument handling part of the script for details.
 	The default path is $HOME/.config/imgur.rc.sh